qmk/qmk_firmware/keyboards/bm40hsrgb/keymaps/sigma-squared/readme.md

 # Sigma Squared

-Sigma Squared is an adaptation & modifikation of the Layout [Miryoku](https://github.com/manna-harbour/qmk_firmware/blob/miryoku/users/manna-harbour_miryoku/miryoku.org#miryoku-) by *manna-harbour*
+Sigma Squared is an adaptation & modification of the Layout [Miryoku](https://github.com/manna-harbour/qmk_firmware/blob/miryoku/users/manna-harbour_miryoku/miryoku.org#miryoku-) by *manna-harbour*

 *manna-harbour* lays out the general principles of the layout as follows: